AdityaPujara23/Algorithm-Testing-Based-on-Characterisitics/README.md

 * C++ for algorithm implementation
 * Bash to automate the testing

-# This project is the work of Aditya Pujara, email: adityapujara42002@gmail.com
+# This investigation is the work of Aditya Pujara, email: adityapujara42002@gmail.com